saeg/road2fault/README.md

 ### Installing InSS

+Get the InSS project, available at https://github.com:higoramario/mis-mcp.git

+This version of InSS contains the MCP and MCT strategies.
-Get the InSS project, available at https://github.com:higoramario/mis-mcp.git README file has the instructions to compile the project and for its initial settings.
+README file has the instructions to compile the project and for its initial settings.